ShaneCurcuru/fossfunding/index.md

 - [OSS Fund](https://www.oss.fund/) is a listing of existing monetization platforms focused on typical FOSS project activities.

+- [FOSS Funders](https://fossfunders.com/) is a listing of corporations that regularly fund FOSS efforts, either directly or through sponsorships.

 - [Nadia Eghbal's lemonade-stand list of resources](https://github.com/nayafia/lemonade-stand) discusses how smaller FOSS groups can find funding.

 - [NPO Public Filings](https://gitlab.com/floss-foundations/npo-public-filings) is a GitLab repo with many tax forms for major FOSS Foundations already organized.